 Side note: disregard this post if the water in your destination is unsafe to drink- obviously buy the bottled water and don’t get diseases from the tap water!

 For everyone else- invest in a good reusable and collapsible water bottle!
 This water bottle seems to make an appearance on most posts I write- because hydration is important!
 Dehydrated travelers are no fun!

 In many locations and big cities like Rome and Greece, you will find water fountains throughout the area.
 Take advantage of these whenever you see them!
 Also, fill up your water bottle with the free tap water you get when at a restaurant.

 Read more about how to stay healthy when traveling!

 Believe it or not, many destinations make you pay for public toilets!
-While fees are usually only a couple dollars, this can add up if you are drinking a lot through the day!
+While fees are usually only a couple of dollars, this can add up if you are drinking a lot throughout the day!